ST-elevation Myocardial Infarction and Alcohol Mixed with Energy Drink

 ABSTRACT

-Myocardial infarction with ST-elevation related to alcohol mixed with the energy drink has been a challenging condition among young individuals under the age of 45; and smoking, male gender, obesity, diabetes mellitus, familial combined hyperlipidemia, cocaine or cannabis use, and androgenic anabolic steroid use are risk factors that should be investigated in this age group.
-As energy drinks are proinflammatory risk factors in the absence of significant atherosclerosis, healthcare professionals should pay special attention to this specific aspect during the medical history, especially when diagnosing some acute cardiovascular disorder in younger patients.
-This diagnostic hypothesis is reinforced in cases of myocardial infarction in the absence of the traditional risk factors, and the closely followed effective measures should be implemented.
+Myocardial infarction with ST-elevation related to alcohol mixed with the energy drink has been a challenging condition more frequently among young males under the age of 45 years.
+Energy drinks are proinflammatory risk factors even in the absence of classical risk factors, and healthcare professionals should pay special attention to this specific factor during the medical history, especially when diagnosing some acute cardiovascular disorders in younger patients.
+This diagnostic hypothesis is reinforced in cases of myocardial infarction in the absence of the traditional risk factors, and effective measures should be implemented and closely monitored.
+The purpose of this letter is to comment on some new literature about the challenging issue.

 CITATION